crooks-s/sql_library_manager-v1/README.md

 7) Database modeling
 8) CRUD

 The goal of this project is to build a web application that demonstrates CRUD operations for a library database.
 A search feature was added, but the styling for the feature needs to be done.
 The views could also be cleaned up.
+Given a larger databse, implementing pagination would be helpful.

 Author: Sean Crooks
 <br>Contributions: Team Treehouse supplied library.db and style.css, along with the guidelines for the project.